Catalytic channels are the only noise-robust catalytic processes

 Lastly, we identify a hierarchy of composition rules for free states within resource theories, revealing a spectrum from the impossibility to the possibility of robust catalysis.
 This hierarchy effectively delineates the types of correlations permitted under free operations.
 We anticipate that this framework will foster new strategies for extending or even hybridizing resource theories, offering novel approaches to exploring complex resource interactions.

-\textit{Acknowledgments}---We thank Hayato Arai, Tulja Varun Kondra, Kohdai Kuroiwa, Ryuji Takagi, and Henrik Wilming for helpful discussions.
+\textit{Acknowledgments}---We thank Hayato Arai, Martti Karvonen, Tulja Varun Kondra, Kohdai Kuroiwa, Ryuji Takagi, and Henrik Wilming for helpful discussions.
 J.S., R.G. and N.N. are supported through the start-up grant of the Nanyang Assistant Professorship of Nanyang Technological University, Singapore.
 S.H.L. acknowledges the start-up grant of Ulsan National Institute of Science and Technology, South Korea.
-S.M. is financially supported by JASSO Scholarship for Study Abroad under Agreement, and JST SPRING, Grant Number JPMJSP2125 and would like to take this opportunity to thank the ``THERS Make New Standards Program for the Next Generation Researchers.''
-F.B. acknowledges support from MEXT Quantum Leap Flagship Program (MEXT QLEAP) Grant No. JPMXS0120319794, from MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe,'' No.~21H05183, and from JSPS KAKENHI Grants No.~20K03746 and No.~23K03230.
+S.M. is supported by JASSO Scholarship for Study Abroad under Agreement, ``THERS Make New Standards Program for the Next Generation Researchers,'' JST SPRING, Grant Number JPMJSP2125, and JST ASPIRE, Grant Number JPMJAP2339, the French government under the France 2030 investment plan, as part of the Initiative d'Excellence d'Aix-Marseille Université-A*MIDEX, AMX-22-CEI-01.
+F.B. acknowledges support from MEXT Quantum Leap Flagship Program (MEXT QLEAP) Grant No. JPMXS0120319794, from MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe,'' No.~21H05183, and from JSPS KAKENHI Grant No.~23K03230.

 {A\arabic{equation}} \onecolumngrid